 As a private citizen, the standard for proving defamation is lower than it would have been had Sandmann been a public official or figure.
 The level of fault requirement in a defamation suit involving private individuals varies by state, though all states require proving at least negligence or carelessness.

-Sandmann’s family have also filed defamation lawsuits against The Washington Post, NBC News, and twelve individuals for allegedly defamatory statements.
+Sandmann’s family has also filed defamation lawsuits against The Washington Post, NBC News, and twelve individuals for allegedly defamatory statements.
 In October 2019, a federal judge partially reinstated the suit against The Washington Post after originally dismissing the case on First Amendment grounds.